hwanggu-corgi/hwanggu-log/README.md

                 - Corgi completed adding codes to test functions

 ### October 20th, 2020
-1. Corgi add progress #238 in csc-369-assignment-1♥♥
-    - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
-        - Corgi working on adding code #58
-            - Corgi working on helper function [5 of 12] `get_parent_path`
-                - Corgi adding codes to function
-                - Corgi completed adding codes to test functions
+1. Worked on csc-369 assignment 1 - `Creating a file system using FUSE`
+    - Creating system call `a1fs_mkdir`
-            - Corgi working on helper function [4 of 12] `get_free_inode`
+        - Added helper function `set_data_bitmap` [3 of 12]
-                - Corgi adding function description
-                - Corgi completed adding codes to function
-                - Corgi completed adding codes to test functions [2 of 2]
-                - Corgi completed fixing missing argument `superblock`
-                - Corgi completed fixing out of bound return value error
-            - Corgi completed helper function [3 of 12] `set_data_bitmap`
+        - Added helper function `set_inode_bitmap` [2 of 12]
-                - Corgi completed adding function description
+            - Added function description
-                - Corgi completed adding codes to function
+            - Added test functions to make sure function is working as it should
-                - Corgi completed adding codes to test functions
-            - Corgi completed helper function [2 of 12] `set_inode_bitmap`
-                - Corgi completed adding function description
+            - Performed tests and corrected the function to make sure it is working as it should
-                - Corgi completed correcting compile errors
+            - Fixed compile errors
-                - Corgi completed adding codes to function
+            - Added codes to function and test functions
-                - Corgi completed adding codes to test functions
+            - Added codes to test functions

 ### October 19th, 2020
 1. Worked on csc-369 assignment 1 - `Creating a file system using FUSE`
-    - `a1fs_mkdir` in `a1fs.c`
+    - Creating system call `a1fs_mkdir`
-        - Developed helper function `initialize_directory_entries`
+        - Added helper function `initialize_directory_entries` [1 of 12]
-            - Performed tests and correcting the function to make sure it is working as it should
+            - Performed tests and corrected the function to make sure it is working as it should
             - Added test functions to make sure function is working as it should
             - Corrected compile errors
             - Added function description
             - Fixed `expression must be a modifiable lvalue` error

 ### October 18th, 2020
-1. Worked on csc-369-assignment-1(
+1. Worked on csc-369 assignment 1 - `Creating a file system using FUSE`
     - Completed uploading following codes to haminthecoder/csc369 for review
         - fs_ctx.c
         - mkfs.c